innovaphone/lunch/README.md

 This project is a **simple Lunch App** for use with the **myApps** environment.

+The app was developed rather quickly so that innovaphone would have a solution for its own cafeteria.
+As a result, there is very little flexibility, and the app is therefore unlikely to be suitable for many other companies and their cafeterias.

 ## 🔍 Purpose

 You may use the code to build your own modified Lunch App with small modifications if needed.